 Trackit.fit

-Trackit.fit is a web platform designed to empower users to achieve their fitness goals through personalized progress tracking and insightful analytics.
-By offering a seamless way to log workouts, nutrition, and physical changes, the platform is a comprehensive tool for fitness enthusiasts, personal trainers, and health-focused communities.
-Its core value lies in its user-friendly interface, data-driven insights, and collaborative features, enabling individuals and teams to stay motivated, monitor milestones, and make informed decisions on their fitness journey.
+Trackit. fit is a web platform designed to help users achieve their fitness goals by providing personalized progress tracking and insightful analytics.
+It offers an approach to logging workouts and nutrition, serving fitness enthusiasts, personal trainers, and health-focused communities.
+The platform’s value lies in its user-friendly interface, data-driven insights, and collaborative features, motivating individuals and teams to stay on track and make informed decisions about their fitness journey.

-To better support holistic wellness, we aimed to enhance three core features: Progress Photo Tracking, Hydration Tracking, and a new Nutrition System that includes diet plans, recipes, meal suggestions, and macronutrient organization.
-This case study takes you through the journey of creating these features, from research to the final product.
+We introduced three key features to enhance the user experience: Progress Photo Tracking, Hydration Tracking, and a new Nutrition System with diet plans, recipes, meal suggestions, and macronutrient organization.
+This case study takes you through the journey of developing these features, from research to the final product.

 My Journey